 Stocks in the Eurozone are falling as Covid overshadows positive data.

-The eurozone’s main stock indexes fell on Tuesday as the Covid issue deepened, dimming the positive survey findings.
+The eurozone’s main stock indexes dipped on Tuesday as the Covid problem deepened, dimming the positive survey findings.

-Meanwhile, despite the United States releasing 50 million barrels of crude from its strategic reserves to combat rising oil costs, oil prices have risen.
+Meanwhile, despite the United States releasing 50 million barrels of crude from its strategic reserves to combat rising oil prices, the commodity’s price rose by 2%.

-Frankfurt fell 0.7 percent in midday trading, while Paris fell 0.3 percent.

 The virus is spreading across Europe, prompting Austria to revert to a partial lockdown on Monday.